kubernetes/community/sig-docs/localization-subproject/README.md

 The Kubernetes Localization Subproject is owned by [SIG Docs](https://github.com/kubernetes/community/tree/master/sig-docs) and run by the [Subproject leads](#leadership).

-The Kubernetes documentation has been localized into several different languages.
-Each localization is owned by a team of individuals that speaks the language.
+The Kubernetes documentation is localized into many different languages.
+Each localization is owned by a team of contributors that specialize in translating [localizing] the Kubernetes docs into a specific language.
 A localization team is a self-sufficient community responsible for prioritizing work, translating content, and reviewing and merging PRs into the kubernetes/website repo for their localization.

 The Localization Subproject's aim is to provide a place for localization teams to share ideas and standardize processes across all localizations.
 This page covers documentation, processes, and roles for the Kubernetes localization teams and the Localization Subproject.